List of Married... with Children characters: Jefferson D'Arcy

 He is easily the most financially scheming character of the show - even more than the Bundys.
 Often, when Al stumbles into a unique lucrative opportunity, Jefferson typically persuades Al to take advantage of it.
-When Al was robbed in his shoe store, Jefferson convinced him to sue the mall while feigning psychological trauma.
-When Al discovered hidden shoes that he stocked away in the 1970s, Jefferson convinced him to use the shoes as a new gimmick for the store by taking advantage of the old shoes' popularity.
+When Al is robbed in his shoe store, Jefferson convinces him to sue the mall while feigning psychological trauma.
+When Al discovers hidden shoes that he stocked away in the 1970s, Jefferson convinces him to use the shoes as a new gimmick for the store by taking advantage of the old shoes' popularity.

-When he discovered that Al's boss Gary was using illegal sweatshops to manufacture the shoes, Jefferson assists Al in a search for incriminating evidence.
-When Bud was involved in a romantic relationship with the (surprising to the characters) female Gary (Janet Carroll), Jefferson convinced Al to permit the relationship, so Al can milk Gary out of her money through his son.
+When he discovers that Al's boss Gary is using illegal sweatshops to manufacture the shoes, Jefferson assists Al in a search for incriminating evidence.
+When Bud is involved in a romantic relationship with the (surprising to the characters) female Gary (Janet Carroll), Jefferson convinced Al to permit the relationship, so Al can milk Gary out of her money through his son.

-After discovering that they were in possession of private pictures of Shannon Tweed in sexually provocative manners, Jefferson convinced Al to sell it to the media.
-During a rare time in which Al is struck with good luck, Jefferson persuades him into a high-stakes poker game with a group of ex-criminals.
-Jefferson also convinced Al to go home (and be intimate with his wife) so Al could win a radio contest.
+After discovering that they are in possession of private pictures of Shannon Tweed in sexually provocative manners, Jefferson convinces Al to sell them to the media.
+During a rare time in which Al is struck with good luck, Jefferson persuades him into playing in a high-stakes poker game with a group of ex-criminals.
+Jefferson also convinces Al to go home (and be intimate with his wife) so Al can win a radio contest.

 During the course of the series, it is revealed that Jefferson spent time in prison for selling contaminated land as a vacation spot to several people, including Al. He also used to be in the CIA, and still has connections there.
-For example, he was able to go to Cuba and meet Fidel Castro to get a part for Al's Dodge and got NO MA'AM a meeting in front of Congress about the cancellation of "Psycho Dad".
+For example, he is able to go to Cuba and meet Fidel Castro to get a part for Al's Dodge and gets NO MA'AM a meeting in front of Congress about the cancellation of "Psycho Dad".

-In one episode that aired in 1994 ("The D'Arcy Files"), a man approaches Al in his shoe shop to inform him that Jefferson was in fact an ex-spy, and offers Al a hefty reward for turning him in (which he doesn't take).
-After Jefferson tells Al it was all a practical joke, he says, "If I were really a spy, I wouldn't have to worry about you turning me in; I could just have the guy whacked."
+In one episode that aired in 1994 ("The D'Arcy Files"), a man approaches Al in his shoe shop to inform him that Jefferson is in fact an ex-spy, and offers Al a hefty reward for turning him in (which he does not take).
+After Jefferson tells Al it was all a practical joke, saying, "If I were really a spy, I wouldn't have to worry about you turning me in; I could just have the guy whacked."
 Moments later, an announcer on a baseball game in the background screams that the man in question just "fell out of his booster box."
 Jefferson looks menacingly at the camera just before the credits roll.

 Occasionally, people claim to have seen him on The Love Boat and Happy Days (a reference to McGinley having starred in both shows towards the end of their original broadcast runs), but Jefferson always denies this.